DanMcInerney/LANs.py/README.md

 Normal Usage:

   * -b BEEF_HOOK_URL: copy the BeEF hook URL to inject it into every page the victim visits, eg: -b http://192.168.1.10:3000/hook.js
   * -c 'HTML CODE': inject arbitrary HTML code into pages the victim visits; include the quotes when selecting HTML to inject
   * -d: open an xterm with driftnet to see all images they view
   * -dns DOMAIN: spoof the DNS of DOMAIN. e.g. -dns facebook.com will DNS spoof every DNS request to facebook.com or subdomain.facebook.com
   * -a: Spoof every DNS response the victim makes, effectively creating a captive portal page; -r option can be used with this
   * -r IPADDRESS: only to be used with the -dns DOMAIN option; redirect the user to this IPADDRESS when they visit DOMAIN
   * -u: prints URLs visited; truncates at 150 characters and filters image/css/js/woff/svg urls since they spam the output and are uninteresting
   * -i INTERFACE: specify interface; default is first interface in `ip route`, eg: -i wlan0
   * -ip: target this IP address
   * -n: performs a quick nmap scan of the target
   * -na: performs an aggressive nmap scan in the background and outputs to [victim IP address].nmap.txt
   * -p: print username/passwords for FTP/IMAP/POP/IRC/HTTP, HTTP POSTs made, all searches made, incoming/outgoing emails, and IRC messages sent/received
   * -pcap PCAP_FILE: parse through all the packets in a pcap file; requires the -ip [target's IP address] argument
   * -rmac ROUTER_MAC: enter router MAC here if you're having trouble getting the script to automatically fetch it
   * -rip ROUTER_IP: enter router IP here if you're having trouble getting the script to automatically fetch it
   * -v: show verbose URLs which do not truncate at 150 characters like -u
+  * --jam: jam all or some 2.4GHz wireless access points and clients in range; use arguments below in conjunction with this argument if necessary

 Wifi Jamming: